 Fig. 3: RMPC's buffer prediction error due to varying size and idle time.
 We directly use the bitrates and duration to estimate the segment size.

-• Insight 1: We need to identify cached CMAF chunks from the server to accumulate the first consecutive HTTP chunks without idle time, and also mitigate the noise deviation from the rest of the small chunks.
+Insight 1: We need to identify cached CMAF chunks from the server to accumulate more consecutive HTTP chunks without idle time, while also mitigating the noise deviation from smaller chunks.

 B. ABR in LLLS